Skip to main content

 Since what you eat and drink plays such a big role in your gut health, knowing how to recognize potential food triggers may be helpful.

-Foods and Drinks to Avoid That Can Cause Diarrhea
+Foods and Drinks To Avoid That Can Cause Diarrhea

 Everyone is different.
 What might trigger diarrhea for one person could be fine for another.
 Here are some of the food groups and drinks that can trigger or worsen diarrhea for some people1: